 Focuses on the use of Snap-on computer automotive diagnostic equipment.
-Practice with electronic repair data base programs to interpret scan tool data and recover computer system schematics.
+You will practice with electronic repair data base programs to interpret scan tool data and recover computer system schematics.
 Online resources will be explored to understand waveform patterns captured with the lab scope.
 We begin by interpreting a simple sensor waveform.
-Learn to evaluate computer controlled fuel and ignition systems using the digital storage oscilloscope commonly called the Lab Scope.
-Prerequisite: AU 3.297 Electrical and Electronic Systems.
+By the end of the course you will learn to evaluate computer controlled fuel land ignition systems using the digital storage oscilloscope commonly called the Lab Scope.
+Prerequisite: AU 3.297 Electrical and Electronic Systems

-AU 3.322 Introduction to Braking Systems
+AU 3.322 INTRO TO BRAKING SYSTEMS